About the Program

 In collaboration with NASA, the NISE Network is making this new professional development opportunity available to 100 eligible NISE Network partner organizations within the United States.
 Participating museums will receive $2,000 in funding to participate in the program’s professional development activities and develop a project that aligns with their organization’s mission and seeks to increase relevancy and inclusion for Earth & Space science in their local community.

-This learning community will kick off online in October 2021 and conclude with an in-person meeting (if health and safety allows) in April 2022.
+This learning community kicked off online in October 2021 and concluded with an online convening in April 2022.
 A more detailed timeline of major activities is provided below.

 Applications to participate in this program are now closed, applications were due August 1, 2021.
 For additional details about the application process please read the application overview.